There are two common misconceptions about what happens to your debts when you die.

 The first of these, as covered above, is the Executor of your estate can be held responsible to the extent the estate allows him to pay off your debts.

 The second is where a debt is a debt that is joint and several, that means owed by both you and another person, the other person can still be pursued for the full amount owing.
 An example of this may be council tax debt if you lived in your home with someone else.
 It could also mean a joint personal loan that you took out with someone else.
 Or it could mean a loan where someone else acted as the guarantor for the loan.

-Another situation is where there is a Survivorship Clause or what is also known as Special Destination Clause in the title deeds to your homes.
+Another situation where liability can transfer is where there is a Survivorship Clause or what is also known as Special Destination Clause in the title deeds to your home.